10 Ways to Stick to a Healthy Eating Plan

 Go back and see these notes and pictures once in a while to see how much you have progressed.

-Believe me when I say this, there is no other motivation stronger than a positive result.
+Believe me when I say this, there is no bigger motivational factor than a positive result.

 Healthy living is not easy, at least for the beginners.
-Like I said before it needs patience, repetition, and discipline to continue living healthy, and it takes time and efforts for adopting good habits.
+Like I said before it needs patience, repetition, and discipline to continue having a healthy lifestyle, and it takes time and efforts for adopting good habits.

 It's important that you try and give your 100%.
 Don't give in to your cravings, and workout regularly.
-And if you do sometimes fall out of healthy living, remember that there's always a new day to start over.
+And if you do fall out of healthy living sometimes, remember that tomorrow is always a new day to start over.

 A healthy lifestyle starts with healthy choices.
 Are you making the right choices?